Hierarchical Kendall copulas: Properties and inference: Introduction

-It has been shown by \shortciteN{GenestMolinaLallena1995} that the only copula which gives a valid multivariate distribution for non-overlapping multivariate marginals is the independence copula.
-That is, if in Equation \eqref{eq:sklar} non-overlapping multivariate distribution functions instead of univariate ones are plugged into the copula, this copula can only be the independence copula. \citeN{MarcoRuizRivas1992} state conditions how a distribution function with specified multivariate marginals can be constructed; the easiest case being that margins are max-infinitely divisible, which includes distributions based on Archimedean copulas.
-Hierarchical Kendall copulas circumvent such issues through aggregation facilitated by the Kendall distribution functions.
+It has been shown by \shortciteN{GenestMolinaLallena1995} that the only copula that gives a valid multivariate distribution for non-overlapping multivariate marginals is the independence copula.
+That is, if in Equation \eqref{eq:sklar} non-overlapping multivariate distribution functions instead of univariate ones are plugged into the copula $C$, this copula can only be the independence copula. \citeN{MarcoRuizRivas1992} state conditions how a distribution function with specified multivariate marginals can be constructed; the easiest case being that margins are max-infinitely divisible, which includes distributions based on Archimedean copulas.
+Hierarchical Kendall copulas circumvent such issues through aggregation facilitated by the Kendall distribution function.

 The model, which we call hierarchical Kendall copula, has previously been mentioned by \citeN{AnjosKolev2005}, who however do not further develop the model in terms of statistical properties and inference.
-The work presented here is completely independent of theirs and develops properties and inference techniques including sampling algorithms for hierarchical Kendall copulas.
+The work presented here is completely independent of theirs and develops properties and inference techniques including sampling algorithms for hierarchical Kendall copulas, with particular focus on Archimedean cluster components.

 The features of hierarchical dependence models and of hierarchical Kendall copulas in particular are attractive to different areas of applications.
-In finance and insurance, risk capital needs to be aggregated over different levels of business lines and operating entities which introduces a natural hierarchy with different dependencies across levels.
-Also in other financial areas there is a need for such models.
+In finance and insurance, risk capital needs to be aggregated over different levels of business lines and operating entities, which introduces a natural hierarchy with different dependencies across levels.
+Also in other financial areas, there is a need for such models.
 For instance, hierarchical Archimedean copulas have previously been used by \citeN{HofertScherer2011} for the pricing of CDOs.
 For the purpose of market risk portfolio management, a substantial 30-dimensional application to German stock returns is presented in this paper, showing the need for careful dependence modeling and a good out-of- as well as in-sample performance of hierarchical Kendall copulas.